Manny Pacquiao Can Defeat Vasyl Lomachenko If He Makes Major Change, Trainer Says

 — Manny Pacquiao (@MannyPacquiaoTR) June 26, 2017

-Roach was quoted as saying:
+Roach was quoted as follows.

 “You’ve got to concentrate and be really, really prepared for this fight and you have to be aggressive in this fight because [Lomachenko] does have great footwork but if you press him hard enough and so forth.
+You take that game away from him and he’s beatable.”

 As mentioned, there have been no plans or discussions as far as a Manny Pacquiao vs. Vasyl Lomachenko bout being put together anytime soon.
 The main hangup has been Lomachenko would need to change weight classes to take a fight with Pacquiao and at this point in his young career, he’d prefer taking on younger, up-and-coming opponents to establish his boxing resume.

-Some are already calling Lomachenko the “next Muhammad Ali” now.
-Meanwhile, Pacquiao is on the downside of his career while another man who defeated him, Floyd Mayweather Jr., recently retired at age 40 with an undefeated record.
+Some are already calling Lomachenko the “next Muhammad Ali.”
+Meanwhile, Pacquiao is on the downside of his career, while another man who defeated him, Floyd Mayweather Jr., recently retired at age 40 with an undefeated record.

 In boxing, just like many other sports, there seems to be a “never say never” motto in terms of when a competitor might decide to compete.
-For the 39-year-old Manny Pacquiao, focusing on politics for the future seems like his best bet at the moment, rather than trying to take on a superior competitor.
-However, if the money’s there, and Lomachenko’s camp is willing to get their client to the right weight, fans may see that fight, albeit much farther down the road.
+For 39-year-old Manny Pacquiao, focusing on politics for the future seems like his best bet at the moment, rather than trying to take on a superior competitor.
+However, if the money’s there, and Lomachenko’s camp is willing to get their client to the right weight, fans may see that fight, albeit much further down the road.